Ernest Pollock, 1st Viscount Hanworth

-Ernest Murray Pollock, 1st Viscount Hanworth, KBE, PC (25 November 1861 – 22 October 1936), was a British Conservative politician, lawyer and judge.
+Ernest Murray Pollock, 1st Viscount Hanworth (25 November 1861 – 22 October 1936), was a British Conservative politician, lawyer and judge.
 He served as Master of the Rolls from 1923 to 1935.

 Background

-Pollock was born in Wimbledon, the fifth son of George Frederick Pollock, grandson of Sir Frederick Pollock, 1st Baronet, Lord Chief Baron of the Court of Exchequer.
+Pollock was born in Wimbledon, London, the fifth son of George Frederick Pollock, grandson of Sir Frederick Pollock, 1st Baronet, Lord Chief Baron of the Court of Exchequer.
 He was educated at Charterhouse School and Trinity College, Cambridge, graduating in 1883.
 He was called to the bar by the Inner Temple in 1885.

 Political and legal career

 Pollock sat as Member of Parliament for Warwick and Leamington from 1910 to 1923.
 In 1919, under David Lloyd George, he was appointed Solicitor General which he remained until 1922, when he became Attorney General, but left this post the same year.
 He was appointed to the Privy Council in the 1922 New Year Honours and was created a baronet later the same year.
 He left the House of Commons at the 1923 general election, and was replaced in his seat by Anthony Eden.
 The same year he was made Master of the Rolls.
 On 28 January 1926 he elevated to the peerage as Baron Hanworth, of Hanworth in the County of Middlesex.
 He resigned as Master of the Rolls in 1935.
 The following year he was further honoured when he was made Viscount Hanworth, of Hanworth in the County of Middlesex, on 17 January 1936.